markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 window.alert("This is an alert!
 JavaScript is running!");
 ```

-When the HTML file is opened in the browser, the first and only thing we should see is a small popup window that says "This is an alert!
+When the HTML file is opened in the browser, the first and only thing we should see is a small dialog window that says "This is an alert!
 JavaScript is running!", something along the lines of this image:

 > **Asset Needed:** Image of browser window with this alert

-Also take notice of the fact that there is really nothing else we can do in this browser tab until we acknowledge the popup window and click the button associated with it.
+Also take notice of the fact that there is really nothing else we can do in this browser tab until we acknowledge the dialog window and click the button associated with it.
 This is what's known as an **alert**, and we've just written our first line of JavaScript!

 We'll get into what this code means next, but now we can move on knowing that our JavaScript is being read correctly by the HTML file.
 Since we just got our initial project structure created, it's a good time to commit your repository's code!